Economic Growth in China

 Economic Growth (Nominal GDP, ann. var. %) | 2.9 | 13.4 | 5.1 | 4.9 | 4.2 |

-Temporary factors boost output: GDP growth gathered traction to 5.4% year on year in the fourth quarter of 2024, up from 4.6% in the third quarter and marking the best result since Q2 2023.
-Q4’s reading beat market expectations.
-On a seasonally-adjusted quarter-on-quarter basis, economic growth accelerated to 1.6% in Q4, up from the previous quarter's 1.3% growth and marking the fastest increase since Q1 2023.
-In Q4, the economy was boosted by the front-loading of exports amid fears of higher U.S. tariffs; the trade-in program spurring goods consumption; and broad monetary easing.
-That said, the bump in GDP growth is unlikely to be sustainable.
+Temporary factors boost output: GDP growth clocked 5.4% year on year in Q1 2025, matching the prior quarter’s reading and above market expectations.
+On a seasonally-adjusted quarter-on-quarter basis, GDP grew 1.2%, following the previous quarter's 1.6% reading.
+In Q1, the economy was boosted by the front-loading of exports ahead of higher U.S. tariffs, plus an expanded trade-in program spurring goods consumption.
+That said, such strong GDP growth is unlikely to be sustainable going forward.

-Slowdown expected: Our panelists expect GDP growth to slip below its Q4 level in 2025, as the boost from exports front-loading and the trade-in scheme fades, and tighter U.S. trade and tech restrictions weigh on activity.
+Slowdown on the cards ahead: Our panelists expect GDP growth to slip below its Q1 level in the remainder of the year, as the boost from the trade-in scheme fades, and tighter U.S. trade and tech restrictions weigh on activity.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Chinese GDP projections for the next ten years from a panel of 57 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable GDP forecast available for Chinese GDP.